The Dirichlet problem for a family of totally degenerate differential operators: The Wiener-type test and the cone condition at

-Moreover, since $\zeta_{\e_n} \rightarrow z_0$ as $n \rightarrow +\infty$, there exists an index $\bar{n}>0$ such that, for any $n > \bar{n}$, $\zeta_{\e_n} \in \overline{B}_r(z_0)$.
+Moreover, since $\zeta_{\eps_n} \rightarrow z_{\rm o}$ as $n \rightarrow +\infty$, there exists an index $\bar{n}>0$ such that, for any $n > \bar{n}$, $\zeta_{\eps_n} \in \overline{B}_r(z_{\rm o})$.
 We show that $p$ converges uniformly on $\overline{B}_r(z)$.
 Indeed,

 Hence, it follows that $p$ converges uniformly on $\overline{B}_r(z)$.
-From Lemma \ref{s5 polar lem1} it then follows that $p$ is a $\u$- function on $\r^{N+1}$, finite for any $z \neq z_0$.
-Moreover, since the harmonic space $(\r^{N+1},\u)$ has the Doob convergence property, by Remark \ref{sup finite on a dense set}, $p$ is superharmonic.
-Hence, $\{z_0\}$ is a polar set in $\r^{N+1}$, according to Definition \ref{polar}, with associated function $p$. \end{proof} Now we apply the results presented in the last part of Chapter 3 to discuss the regularity of boundary points.
-Indicating with $U$ an open subset of~$\r^{N+1}$ with non-empty boundary let us consider, for any $r>0$ and $z_0 \in \partial U$, the set
+From Lemma \ref{s5 polar lem1} it then follows that $p$ is a $\Ud$- function on $\r^{N+1}$, finite for any $z \neq z_{\rm o}$.
+Moreover, since the harmonic space $(\r^{N+1},\Ud)$ has the Doob convergence property, by Remark \ref{sup finite on a dense set}, $p$ is superharmonic.
+Hence, $\{z_{\rm o}\}$ is a polar set in $\r^{N+1}$, according to Definition \ref{polar}, with associated function $p$. \end{proof} Now we apply the results presented in the last part of Chapter 3 to discuss the regularity of boundary points.
+Since the sweeping system $\Omega$, defined in \eqref{sweep}, is a $\Hd$-sweeping (see Proposition \textup{\ref{sec4 prop1}}), the definition of $\Lc$-regular point and $\Hd_{\Ud}$-regular point coincide.
+Indicating with $U$ an open subset of~$\r^{N+1}$ with non-empty boundary let us consider, for any $r>0$ and $z_{\rm o} \in \partial U$, the set $\mathcal{Q}_r(x_{\rm o},0)$ defined in \eqref{eq:cylinder-homogeneous} and let

-As a consequence of Theorem \ref{sec2 lemma} and Proposition \ref{s5 polar prop} we characterize the regularity of boundary points as follows.
+As consequence of Theorem \ref{sec2 lemma} and Proposition \ref{s5 polar prop} we characterize the regularity of boundary points as follows.